Ghini/server/docs/searching.rst

             query modifier ``| depending``.
 This changes the resulting query-set, applying the *depending* function to each of the elements in the original result.

+Logged in users can use the ghini.server API to run these queries, or use teh ghini.web interface to enter them and have the results nicely organized in the various ghini.web tabs.